fsnowdin/RenDot/README.md

 TODO: Write proper documentation for how to write scripts for Ren'Dot.
 ```
-NAME: Example-Script
-// The name above will be the name of the output JSON file and the clone script in Text-Scripts
 // You can explain things or write notes with by using '//' to comment
 Player, neutral: "Hello there, this is a dialogue."
 Player, neutral: "How about we have a 3-second moment of silence?"